Male Fertility Testing: How Doctors Diagnose Male Infertility

 • Infections and illnesses: Past infections such as mumps (especially in adolescence or adulthood), sexually transmitted infections, or untreated varicocele-related testicular overheating can damage the reproductive organs or reduce sperm production.
 High fevers or chronic diseases (like kidney failure) may also temporarily lower sperm counts.

 • Lifestyle and environmental factors: Lifestyle plays a big role in sperm health.
-Smoking, heavy alcohol use, and drug use (e.g. marijuana, opioids, anabolic steroids) are linked to poorer sperm parameters.
+Smoking, heavy alcohol use, and drug use (e.g., marijuana, opioids, and anabolic steroids) are linked to poorer sperm parameters.
 Exposure to environmental toxins (pesticides, heavy metals) or prolonged heat to the groin (from hot tubs, saunas, or tight underwear) can also reduce fertility.
 Maintaining a healthy weight, avoiding harmful substances, and reducing stress can help improve sperm count and quality over time.

 Semen Analysis

 Semen analysis is a fundamental test for evaluating male fertility.
 It provides a snapshot of the man’s sperm count and sperm quality.
 To perform this analysis, the man is usually asked to abstain from ejaculation for at least 2–5 days before producing a sample.
 This abstinence period helps ensure the sperm count in the sample is optimal for analysis.
 The sample is typically collected through masturbation into a sterile container at the clinic or lab, in a private room.
-(If needed for personal or cultural reasons, some clinics can provide special collection condoms to collect semen during intercourse, but ordinary condoms are not used because they often contain sperm-killing lubricants.)

 Importantly, semen quality can vary from day to day.
 For this reason, doctors often request multiple semen analyses over a period of weeks to months.
 Performing more than one analysis gives a more accurate picture of a man’s sperm health and helps distinguish a persistent problem from a one-time fluctuation.
 For instance, a fever or an illness a couple of months earlier can temporarily lower sperm counts, so a single low result might not reflect the long-term situation.
 By comparing two or three samples taken some weeks apart, doctors can confirm if issues like low count or poor motility are consistently present.
-If one sample is abnormal, a repeat test is usually done to validate the finding before moving on to further interventions.
+If one sample is abnormal, a repeat test is typically performed to validate the finding before proceeding to further interventions.

 Hormone Testing